duckyfuz/treehouse/README.md

 };
 ```

-You might now be wondering why I didn't just use a popular React library like [react-toastify](https://www.npmjs.com/package/react-toastify) to display messages to the user...
+You might now be wondering why I didn't just use a popular library like [react-toastify](https://www.npmjs.com/package/react-toastify) to display messages to the user...

 Well, while these libraries are arguably easier to customise and simpler to use (I still have yet to figure out how to [use custom components and styles with In-App Messaging](https://ui.docs.amplify.aws/react/connected-components/in-app-messaging)), with Amplify's In-App Messaging, I can update, add and delete campaign messages on the AWS Console without making a single commit on my codebase.
 See for example: